GIScience/busability-lima-agile-2025/README.md

 ```
 again.

+## Create GTFS File

+To create the GTFS File for Lima, we are using the Python package make_gtfs.
+Since the latest version of the package has some issues, we need to download [this](https://github.com/mrcagney/make_gtfs/releases/tag/4.0.7) version.
+Download the source code, extract the zip and copy the folder to the make_gtfs folder.
+Once you have copied the folder, you can run the gtfs notebook.

 ## Get the Data
 Download the data for running this workflow for Lima and London [here](https://heibox.uni-heidelberg.de/d/45aede558e8f4282ba10/) and copy the directory as `data` into the repository.